mrocklin/blog/_posts/work/2017-02-11-dask-tensorflow.md

 Distributed deep learning is fundamentally changing the way humanity solves some very hard computing problems like natural language translation, speech-to-text transcription, image recognition, etc..
-However, distributed deep learning suffers from public excitement and hype, which tends to distort our image of its utility.
+However, distributed deep learning suffers from public excitement and hype, which distorts our image of its utility.
 Distributed deep learning is *rarely* the correct choice for most problems.
 This is for two reasons:

-1. Single machine computation can often suffice.
+1.  **Single machine** computation often suffices.
 Focusing on model design, GPU hardware, etc. is often a better use of time.
 I enjoyed watching [this video lecture series](https://simons.berkeley.edu/talks/tutorial-deep-learning) from the Simons institute at CMU.
-2. Traditional machine learning techniques like logistic regression, gradient boosted trees, etc. can be more effective than deep learning if you have finite data.
+2.  **Traditional machine learning** techniques like logistic regression, and gradient boosted trees can be more effective than deep learning if you have finite data.
 They can also somtimes provide valuable interpretability results.

 Deep learning is a sexy and enticing topic right now, and with good reason.
 However posts like this one that say "Use X with Tensorflow on distributed data!" are almost always motivated by a drive to increase excitement around X.
-This blogpost came from a conference talk at a marketing-driven event, and so is no different.
+This blogpost is no different.
 Please read given with the appropriate lens.
 Additionally the author does not claim expertise in deep learning and wrote this blogpost in haste.

 However, there are some concrete take-aways on complimentary topics:

 1. Tensorflow is straightforward to set up from Python
-2. Dask is sufficiently flexible out of the box to support very complex settings and workflows
+2. Dask is sufficiently flexible out of the box to support complex settings and workflows
 3. We'll see an example of a typical distributed learning approach that generalizes beyond deep learning.